-The stacked or front-to-back configurations can be configured to better blend in with the massing proportions of adjacent single-family houses.
-The sideby-side configuration often creates site conditions that are not compatible to historic neighborhood contexts.
+The side-by-side configuration can be configured to better blend in with the massing proportions of adjacent single-family houses.
 This type of multi-family structure is often used for infill development on smaller parcels with at least 50 feet of street frontage.
 For smaller parcels, the number of required on-site parking spaces for duplexes often requires a driveway or parking apron at the street that is wider than that of adjacent historic structures.
 This condition diminishes the street-facing character of the duplex structure and limits opportunities for front yards similar to adjacent structures.

-In addition to duplexes, other smaller multi-family infill structures such as triplexes (i.e. three-unit structures) and quadraplexes (four-unit structures) are also appropriate for infill in the City's residential historic districts.
+In addition to duplexes, other smaller multi-family infill structures such as triplexes (i.e. three-unit structures) and quadplexes (four-unit structures) are also appropriate for infill in the City's residential historic districts.
 These types of multi-family structures can be designed to blend in with the established single-family contexts.
 The scale of these structures is often no larger than a two-story house and can be designed with compatible massing proportions.
 While they can provide housing options in the districts, they do require a certain number of onsite parking spaces per unit.
-As such, triplexes and quadraplexes are better suited for larger lots.
+As such, triplexes and quadplexes are better suited for larger lots.

-\Single-story duplexes are no longer permitted in the residential historic districts where property is zoned RA-1 to 4.
+Single-story duplexes are no longer permitted in the residential historic districts where property is zoned RA-1 to 4.
 A single family attached dwelling may be permitted with a Conditional Use in the RA-3 and RA-4 zoning districts.

-- Duplex or two family attached dwellings that reflect the scale and massing of adjacent historic houses. - Duplex structures that are configured to blend in with the order and rhythm of the street. - Duplex structures with primary entrance features oriented to the street. - Duplex structures with parking placed behind the structure.
+- Duplex or single family attached dwellings that reflect the scale and massing of adjacent historic houses. - Duplex structures that are configured to blend in with the order and rhythm of the street. - Duplex structures with primary entrance features oriented to the street. - Duplex structures with parking placed behind the structure.

-- Infill duplex structures constructed on parcels with less than 60 feet of street frontage. - Duplex structures with excessively wide parking aprons or driveways facing the street. - Duplex structures with parking in the front yard.
+- Infill duplex structures constructed on parcels with less than 50 feet of street frontage. - Duplex structures with excessively wide parking aprons or driveways facing the street. - Duplex structures with parking in the front yard.